khanthe/watchlist/README.md

 - / (post) - Allows any user to add a movie suggestion
 - /:id (put) - Allows admin to mark as watched
 - / (get) - Allows any user to view suggestions list
+- /:id (delete) - Allows admin to delete movie from suggestions

 ### DAOs